 Have you heard of the old tale that having a glass of wine or whisky before bed will put anyone to sleep?
 Well, this is true in terms of sleep latency (meaning it’s quicker to fall asleep) but consuming alcohol at night actually negatively affects the REM part of our sleep cycle, which helps us to effectively store memories and balance our moods.
 This is in part due to how the liver has to process the alcohol.

-- Eat your cruciferous vegetables: These green delicious vegetables contain a constituent called indole-3-carbinol, which is great for enhancing liver detoxification.
+These green delicious vegetables contain a constituent called indole-3-carbinol, which is great for enhancing liver detoxification.
 Cruciferous vegetables include cauliflower, cabbage, kale, bok choy, broccoli, brussel sprouts, and other green leaf vegetables.

-- Socially distance yourself from those notorious chemicals found in makeup and beauty products: Less chemical burden equals a better functioning liver.
+Less chemical burden equals a better functioning liver.
 There’re also many amazingly clean alternative brands such as Inika and Perfect Potion for beauty and fragrances to choose from.

-- Let off some steam: this can look different for everyone; drumming, dancing and weight-lifting are a few examples to release those feelings contributing to a stagnant liver.
+This can look different for everyone; drumming, dancing and weight-lifting are a few examples to release those feelings contributing to a stagnant liver.

 These are just a few of the many practical ways you can support your liver, to ensure that you get a better night’s sleep.
 For a tailored plan to help you get quality sleep every night book here.